Table of contents

 The symptoms of Whipple’s disease differ depending on which organs are most affected; and the stage of the disease.

-The most common symptom of Whipple disease is intestinal malabsorption.
+The most common symptom is intestinal malabsorption.
 It causes:

 - Weight loss